omnp/mnamp/README.md

 Control parameters (this section needs a bit of updating)
 -----------------------------------------------------------

-There is a gain control and factor for oversampling and two drive controls to blend polynomial functions.
+There is a gain control and factor for oversampling.
-This has been much simplified at least for the moment.

-Now added the possibility of running multiple stages in one plugin instance, with slightly varying parameters.